mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 ## Explanation

-Let me start by demonstrating why David Elbe's solution is subpar.
-I don't mean to pick on him, but his page was one of the first hits on Google and it's important that people know why they shouldn't use his method.
-Feel free to visit his article (linking it again [here](https://david.elbe.me/jekyll/2015/06/20/how-to-link-to-next-and-previous-post-with-jekyll.html)) and try out the code.

-You may notice the following:

-* The links are set to `display: block;` with a `width` of 50%.
-This ostensibly aligns the links and stops either one from taking up more than half the page, but it's a bad move: all the whitespace between the two snippets of text acts as part of the links:

-[^change]: Note that the appearance of this site may have changed since the screenshots in this post were taken.

-{% include image.html name="huge-link.png" alt="Oh dear." width="522"
-    caption="Oh dear."
-%}

-* The CSS is unnecessarily complicated.
-Compare it to the final CSS of my solution, shown above.
-If you ignore `font-size` and `margin` (which are optional), it's eight lines versus three.
-David's solution is hard to understand, brittle, and difficult to modify without it falling apart.

-* Since there is no "previous" link on the first page of a blog, the "next" link appears on the left of the page.
-(This is easily fixed, as a commenter on David's article has pointed out.)

-* It doesn't use hard spaces (also an easy fix).

-After futilely trying to modify David's solution to fix the "whitespace-link" problem, I looked deep into myself.
-The answer came to me in a vision: flexbox.

 ### Flexbox

 Flexbox is seriously cool.
 It works by specifying a *flex container* (i.e. a containing div) as well as *flex items* (i.e. contained divs, which participate in the flex layout).
 The cool thing about it is the amount of configuration options for the layout, making almost any layout possible -- hence why flexbox is short for "flexible box".

-For our purposes, the only flexbox code you need is `display: flex;` for the wrapper div (setting it up as a flex container) and `flex: 1 1 0;` for the inner divs. *That's it!*
+For our purposes, the only flexbox code you need is `display: flex;` for the wrapper div (setting it up as a flex container) and `flex: 1 1 0;` for the inner divs.
+That's it!

 {% highlight css linedivs %}
 .post-nav {